Tessa BuddleExecutive Director

-Abi HorsfieldCo-artistic director (creative communities)
+Abi HorsfieldCo-artistic director (creative communities & youth)

 She is a neurodivergent facilitator, writer, director, performer, and activist who has been working in community arts for over 35 years across several continents.
 She loves working with people and thinks that everyone has a story that need to be told and heard and theatre has the capacity to change.
 She currently lives in Toxteth with her son and cat, she loves performing at festivals and dancing to ABBA in her kitchen.